szairi2011/my-admin-portal/README.md

 ## Build your app: ng build --prod
 We may need to build a stable release and deploy the app, while switching to a different Git branch to continue improving the app and avoid ops interruptions untill we get a CI ready for this app.
 For this:
 1. Make sure to check out to master branch first, than merge from any previous branching if needed
-2. Build the app usng following command: > ng build -prod
+2. Build the app usng following command: > ng build for a dev dist. or > ng build --prod for a production distribution
 2. Install http-server for serving the app: > npm i -g http-server
 3. cd (change directory) into the the build location and run the app by typing command > http-server
 4. Open http-server url appending /index.html to it, should look something like this http://127.0.0.1:8080/index.html